-While going through shelves at your favourite grocery store, you are likely to see food labelled both as organic and non-GMO.
+While going through shelves at your favorite grocery store, you are likely to see food labeled both as organic and non-GMO.
 Sometimes these labels appear in tandem on the same products, but they’re often mutually exclusive.
-Ever thought, so, what’s the difference between “organic” food and supplements, and those products labelled “non-GMO?”
+Ever thought, so, what’s the difference between “organic” food and supplements, and those products labeled “non-GMO?”

 As a result of the risks, many people around the world are demanding “non-GMO” foods.

 The “Non-GMO Project” label only verifies that a product doesn’t contain genetically modified (GMO) ingredients (or technically less than 0.9% GMOs).
 In the genetic modification (or engineering) of food plants, scientists remove one or more genes from the DNA of another organism, such as a bacterium, virus, animal, or plant and “recombine” them into the DNA of the plant they want to alter.
 By adding these new genes, genetic engineers hope the plant will express the traits associated with the genes.